Achilles Tendon Pain Should be Treated at the Earliest Possible Moment

 Tendinitis is inflammation of a tendon.
 Thus, Achilles tendinitis is an inflammation of the Achilles tendon.
 The inflammation may be localized to the end of the tendon closest to the heel or may spread upward to affect even the muscles of the calf.
 Swelling often occurs and pain is felt upon contraction of the calf muscles.
 In severe cases, pain may be felt even at rest.

-Generally, Achilles tendinitis begins as a dull pain at the back of the lower leg just above the heel when pushing off the ground with the foot.
+Generally, Achilles tendonopathy begins as a dull pain at the back of the lower leg just above the heel when pushing off the ground with the foot.
 Unless the activity is stopped, the condition rapidly gets worse until any activity requiring a push-off from the ground by the foot becomes quite painful and nearly impossible.
-If it is left untreated, it can develop into one of two more serious conditions — Achilles tendinosis and Insertional Calcific Tendinitis.
+If it is left untreated, it can develop into one of two more serious conditions — Achilles Tendinosis and Achilles Insertional Tendonopathy.

 These are degenerative change in the tendon and are very resistant to treatment.
 A normal Achilles tendon in solid in color and crescent shaped, Figure 1.
 Abnormal changes inside Achilles tendon called Achilles tendinosis (Figure 2).
 On this MRI, the abnormal tendon usually shows as thick and not solid black in color.
 Will usually see white speckles in the tendon.